uniquepointer/temperature-converter-rust/README.md

-# temperature-converter-rust
+# Temperature converter written in rust
-farenheit to celsius and vice versa
+Fahrenheit to Celsius and vice versa
+This was just for an exercise bro